rppicomidi/pico-usb-host-msc-demo/README.md

 This demo supports up to 4 USB flash drives connected through a hub to the RP2040 USB hardware or to a USB host port constructed from the RP2040's PIO hardware + 2 GPIO pins.
-The demo can run on a Pico or Pico W board.
+The demo has been tested on a Pico board, a Pico W board and an Adafruit Feather RP2040 with USB A Host.
+It should run on any RP2040 or RP2350 based board provided that the USB Host is wired properly.

 The demo uses a terminal-based command line interpreter to access the drives.
 It supports only one logical unit per drive.
 Drives are identified by drive number, 0-3.

 This project uses the pico-sdk, the very latest tinyusb library,